 Also, her Gianvito Rossi heels in the same material:

 Note: We *think* Kate wears Gianvito pump in the 105 style.
-The 100 style has a slightly lower heel.
-If you’d like to copy Kate’s style, you can purchase the pumps from the following places:
+If you’d like to copy Kate’s style, you can purchase the pumps from Net-A-Porter